appcelerator-archive/ti.sap.odata/documentation/index.md

 ## Methods

-### void read(urlOrRequest, success, error, handler, httpClient, metadata)
+### void OData.read(urlOrRequest, success, error, handler, httpClient, metadata)
-Reads data from the specified OData end point.
+Reads data from the specified OData URL.
 Please see the [DataJS documentation for OData.read][datajsread] to learn more.
-The first three arguments are required.
-The last three are optional.

 * urlOrRequest[string or object]: A string containing the URL to which the request is sent, or an object that represents the HTTP request to be sent
-* success[function]: A callback function that is executed if the request succeeds.
+* success[function]: A callback function that is executed if the request succeeds (optional).
 Parameters passed to the callback function are:
     * data[object]: Processed data
     * response[object]: Server response
-* error[function]: A callback function that is executed if the request fails.
+* error[function]: A callback function that is executed if the request fails (optional).
 Parameters passed to the callback function are:
     * err[object]: Error object
 * handler[function]: Handler for data serialization (optional)
 * httpClient[object]: Object to use as an HTTP stack (optional)
 * metadata[object]: Object describing the structural metadata to use (optional)

 #### Example
-    DataJS.read({
+    DataJS.OData.read({
             requestUri: baseURL,
+            headers: {
-            headers: { Accept: 'application/atom+xml' }
+                Accept: 'application/atom+xml'
+            }
         },
         function (data, response) {
             Ti.API.info(JSON.stringify(data));